 You may have received training on giving feedback, but do you maximize how you receive it?
-On this show, discover how to give thanks for the feedback.
+On this show, discover how to get way better at accepting feedback.

 Guest: Sheila Heen

 Author with Douglas Stone of Thanks for the Feedback: The Science and Art of Receiving Feedback Well*

 Author with Douglas Stone and Bruce Patton of the New York Times Business Bestseller Difficult Conversations*